rbong/vim-flog/EXAMPLES.md

 In this case, `%h` will resolve to the hash on the current line, and `%(h'<) %(h'>)` will resolve to the hashes in the visual selection.

 See `:help flog-command-format` for more format specifiers.
-You can also view [the floggraph syntax file](https://github.com/rbong/vim-flog/blob/master/ftplugin/floggraph.vim) for more examples.
+You can also view [the floggraph filetype script](https://github.com/rbong/vim-flog/blob/master/ftplugin/floggraph.vim), which effectively serves as documentation of Flog's utility functions.

 ## Additional Examples